 Statistics and Presentation of Symptoms in the World

 80% of people recover from the infection without requiring hospital treatment.
-Around 1 out of 5 individuals who get COVID-19 turns out to be actively sick and develop trouble breathing.
+Around 1 out of 5 individuals who get COVID-19 turn out to be actively sick and develop trouble breathing.

-In one study, fever was present in 44% of the total 1,099 patients for the hospital admission.
-This percentage developed into 82% during the hospitalization.
-Headache, fatigue, and muscle aches (myalgia) are among the most common reported symptoms in hospitalized people.
-In addition, nasal congestion, runny nose, and sore throat are also distinguishable symptoms.
+In one study, 44% of the 1,099 patients admitted to the hospital had fever, which increased to 82% during hospitalization.
+Headache, fatigue, and muscle aches (myalgia) are the most commonly reported hospitalization symptoms.
+Nasal congestion, runny nose, and sore throat are also distinguishable symptoms.

 Many COVID-19 patients experience gastrointestinal symptoms such as vomiting, nausea, or diarrhea.
-They sometimes experience these before developing fever and lower respiratory tract signs and symptoms.
+They sometimes experience these signs and symptoms before developing fever and lower respiratory tract symptoms.

 Some older adults and persons with medical comorbidities-a situation when one experiences two medical conditions at the same time would later experience fever and respiratory symptoms.